mdyzma/mdyzma.github.io/about.md

 Experimental research
 ---------------------
-After graduation I began very humbly as a Lab technitian in Occupational Medicine Institute, conducting behavioral and lab experiments for large EU project **Devnertox**.
+After graduation I began very humbly as a Lab technician in Occupational Medicine Institute, conducting behavioral and lab experiments for large EU project **Devnertox**.

 In 2006 I was granted Marie Curie Felowship and left Poland to do experimental work in very prestigious and very inteeresting topic - Effects of sleep restriction on human health.
 Project was realised in Andre Vesale Hospital near Brussels.
 In Vesale I was amazed by posibilities of the software clasifying human brain waives.
 It was my first, but not last, contact with Matlab.